tgrahams101/choose-your-own-angular-api-mashup/README.md

 ## Rapid Prototype
 Angular is the perfect tool for building quick front-end prototypes so that you can get feedback.

-You have the next hour to build a rapid prototype to show to your client (Keep it Simple!):
+You have the next hour to build a rapid prototype to show to your client (Make a plan and *Keep it Simple*!):

 1. First, come up with a "proof of concept".
   - Do you have the data you need?